-After providing years of service on the PRR, the Pine Falls was purchased by the Long Island Rail Road in October 1968 (interesting to note that the LIRR was a PRR subsidiary until it was purchased by the state in 1966).
-On Long Island, the car was known as Poquott, and was pressed into parlor car service on “east end” trains to Montauk and Greenport.
+Of the 13 cars built in the Falls-series, seven were scrapped and eight were retired in 1968.
+Pine Falls was purchased by the Long Island Rail Road in October 1968 (interesting to note that the LIRR was a PRR subsidiary until it was purchased by the state in 1966).
+On Long Island, the car was known as Poquott (and briefly misnamed Patingo) and was pressed into parlor car service on “east end” trains to Montauk and Greenport.
 According to one web site, it was retired in 1976 and sold to Naparano Iron & Metal in 1977.
-This conflicts with our assumed 1979 retirement date, evidenced by the NYS Liquor License on display in the kitchen, issued to LIRR.

-The Pine Falls languished in the scrap yard until Conrail engineer Don Jilson purchased the Pullman from Naparano in 1978.
+The Pine Falls languished in the scrap yard until Conrail engineer Don Jilson purchased the car from Naparano in 1978.
 The car was first moved to Owego, then later to Flemingville in 1980 before it was finally moved up to the Ontario Midland.
-It sat there for many years before Jilson donated the car to the Rochester & Genesee Valley Railroad Museum in 1985.
-It arrived at Industry in 1986, and has been on display ever since as an example of prewar passenger car design.
+It sat there for many years before Jilson donated the car to the Rochester & Genesee Valley Railroad Museum in 1985, thanks to the efforts of member Paul Friederich.
+It arrived at Industry in 1986, and was on display as an example of prewar passenger car design until 2009.

 A number of efforts towards stabilizing the car were undertaken since its arrival at the museum.
 Several volunteers worked on the electrical system in the car, which allowed us to turn on most of the lights in the lounge and kitchen and some of the lights in the bedrooms.
 A window air conditioner was installed in the lounge, and the car was used for many Chapter meetings over the years.
 At various times a general cleansing was attempted to keep the car hospitable.